billthefarmer/gpdf/README.md

 contains masses of data which is ignored.

-The [GEDCOM parser library](http://gedcom-parse.sourceforge.net) initiall tried would only successfuly build on 32 bit linux.
+The [GEDCOM parser library](http://gedcom-parse.sourceforge.net) initially tried would only successfully build on 32 bit linux.
 [GHOSTS](http://www.nongnu.org/ghosts/users/index.html) produced similar results.
 So the parser was written as part of the program, as the GEDCOM format is almost self documenting once